IItoXX/To-do-list/README.md

-Simple To do List avec Angular.
+Projet Angular To do list.